Ruthybird Campbell Marmelstein

 Maloney (Manhattan East Side), Joseph Crowley (Queens/East Bronx), Yvette

-Clarke (Brooklyn), Hakeem Jeffries (Brooklyn) and Jerrold X. Natler (Manhattan West Side) and NYC
+Clarke (Brooklyn), Hakeem Jeffries (Brooklyn) and Jerrold X. Natler (Manhattan West Side), Manhattan Borough President Gale A. Brewer, Brooklyn Borough President Eric L. Adams, and NYC

-Blasio, David Weprin, John Liu and David Yassky, who all
+Blasio, John C. Liu, David Weprin, James Sanders and David Yassky, the guys who all

 moved on to bigger and better positions!